 I’m risking a ceaseless backlash for positioning the original instalment at a lowly fifth, but let me just take a moment to present my case.
-As an exercise in horror tension, Friday the 13th is perhaps the most effective instalment, but for a series that’s led predominantly by Jason, it’s difficult for me to place it at the top of such a list.
-The original movie of any series can usually be considered the best based on the fact that it was the innovator, but it is no secret that Friday the 13th was a cash-in on the success of John Carpenter‘s Halloween, and, for better and worse, its gimmicky offspring can arguably be considered more unique.
+As an exercise in horror tension, Friday the 13th is perhaps the most effective instalment, but for a series that’s led predominantly by Jason it’s difficult for me to place it at the top of such a list.
+The original movie of any series can usually be considered the best based on the fact that it was the innovator, but it is no secret that Friday the 13th was a cash-in on the success of John Carpenter‘s Halloween, and, for better and for worse, its gimmicky offspring can arguably be considered more unique.

 Sean S. Cunningham did a fantastic job replicating that success, and it was his genesis, regardless of how derivative the formula, that spawned an entire money-spinning franchise that is still going strong today.
-Without Friday the 13th, there would be no Jason, and for fans of the franchise, that is something that can not be taken lightly.
-There are also parallels to be drawn from Hitchcock, and that in itself was a wise decision.
+Without Friday the 13th, there would be no Jason, and for fans of the franchise that is something that can not be taken lightly.
+There are also parallels to be drawn with Hitchcock, and that in itself was a wise decision.
 As was that to imitate A Bay of Blood‘s cabin location, a move that would ultimately influence subsequent Stateside slashers, transforming it into the sub-genre’s most recognisable setting.